hyperledger/fabric-sdk-node/README.md

     * `test/integration/cloudant-fabricca-tests.js`
   * To re-run `node test/integration/e2e.js` or `fabric-ca-services-tests.js` stop the network (ctrl-c), clean up the docker instances (`docker rm $(docker ps -aq)`) and restart the network with `docker-compose up` as described above.

-### Special Tests for Hardware Security Module support (experimental) via PKCS#11 interface
+### Special Tests for Hardware Security Module support via PKCS#11 interface
-The SDK has experimental support for PKCS#11 interface in order to allow applications to make use of HSM devices for key management.
-Unit tests for this feature are skipped by default.
-To run these testss:

-* set environment variable "PKCS11_TESTS" to "true"
+The SDK has support for PKCS#11 interface in order to allow applications to make use of HSM devices for key management.
+To turn these tests off, set environment variable "PKCS11_TESTS" to "false".
+In order to run the tests:

-* install a software emulator of the PKCS#11 interface.
+* Install a software emulator of the PKCS#11 interface.
 The unit tests have been tried with SoftHSM2:
   * install using the package manager for your host system:
     * Ubuntu:  apt-get install softhsm2
     * macOS: brew install softhsm